 Legislation passed in 2018 authorized lottery ticket vending machines in Kansas.
 Lottery ticket vending machine sales began in FY 2020.

-Since sales began in FY 2020, up to $8.0 million each fiscal year from the sale of lottery tickets through lottery ticket vending machines is transferred to the following funds within the Kansas Department for Aging and Disability Services:
+Beginning in FY 2020, up to $8.0 million from the annual sale of lottery tickets through the vending machines is transferred to the following funds within the Kansas Department for Aging and Disability Services: